axos88/optics-rs/README.md

 ### Disclaimer:

-While the code was written with care, parts of the documentation and the tests are AI generated.
+While the code was written with care, parts of the documentation and some of the tests are AI generated, especially the code quality tests.